 The eye doctors at Colorado Springs Eye Clinic have been helping people get on the path to seeing better for many years.
 They can do the same for you, but you have to take the first step by scheduling a cataract evaluation.

 You may also have a choice with regard to the type of replacement lens your doctor will implant at the time of surgery.
+We are excited to offer advanced intraocular lenses (IOLs) from Johnson & Johnson Vision.
 Which one is best for you?
 A traditional monofocal lens plus glasses for near vision?
 Or should you choose a multifocal "lifestyle" lens and less dependence on glasses?

 It's easier to make these decisions when you have a cataract surgeon you can trust!
 We want you to know that Dr. Steven Dewey is among the most experienced cataract surgeons in the state.